-Purpose: To provide a standard form of prospectus for securities backed by SF, FS, application, or is a multiple issuer pool.
-When the pool is submitted electronically, or is a multiple issuer pool, then the CPTA prepares the prospectus.
+Purpose: To provide a standard form of prospectus for securities backed by SF, FS, pool.
+If the pool is submitted by GinnieNET or is a multiple issuer pool, then the CPTA prepares the prospectus.

 JM, RG, ET or BD pools.